dimfatal/fintracker/README.md

 Simple bot communicating with tinkoff broker Api,
-The service is build using Scala, Cats, fs2, Http4s, circe, canoe.
+The service was build using Scala, Cats, fs2, Http4s, circe, canoe.
+Current feature make possible checking all time profit by stock ticker